-Fraternity fundraising is very common on college and university campuses.
+Fraternity fundraising is common on college and university campuses.
 Being part of the Greek system can be expensive, so money often has to be raised.
-Typically there is an annual membership fee (usually a few hundred dollars), in addition to a number of other things that cost money, such as fraternity lettered sweatshirts, paddles, group photographs, frat parties, social events and the financial cost of the pledging process.
+Typically there is an annual membership fee, in addition to several other things that cost money, such as fraternity-lettered sweatshirts and swag, paddles, group photographs, frat parties, social events, and the financial cost of the pledging process.

-Peer-to-peer fundraisers are a great way to raise money, as they encourage teamwork and healthy competition.
+Peer-to-peer fundraisers are a great way to raise money while encouraging teamwork and healthy competition.
 Plan your crowdfunding event with specialized crowdfunding software.
-Participants can send out an email or social media donation request which includes a link to their personal fundraising page, making it very easy for potential donors to contribute.
+Participants can send out an email or social media donation request, which includes a link to their personal fundraising page, making it very easy for supporters to contribute.

-Service to the community, while raising money for your fraternity, makes this a special fundraising opportunity.
-Organize groups committed to a service area: pre-school care, park or beach clean-up, help for elderly home owners or feeding the hungry.
+Providing a service to the community while raising money for your fraternity makes this a unique fundraising opportunity.
+Organize groups committed to a service area: pre-school care, park or beach clean-up, help for elderly homeowners, or feeding the hungry.
 For the weeks leading up to the serve-a-thon fundraiser, participants solicit donations for their efforts in support of the cause.
-Top fundraisers and groups are recognized and rewarded with prizes.
+Top fundraisers are recognized and rewarded with prizes.
 Serve-a-thon fundraising events are a perfect method to help the community you serve and raise awareness of your mission.

-University and fraternity fundraising campaigns may have great fundraising success with Color Run Fundraisers.
-Color runs are 5K or other shorter distance runs where participants are doused in colorful powdered paint.
-Splashes of vivacious hues of color powders being thrown throughout a Fun Run is just one of the magical ingredients that make a color run fundraiser successful and fun.
-Add an after party at the frat house to bring the community together and offer event sponsors an opportunity to showcase their products and offer samples.
+University and fraternity fundraising campaigns may have great success with Color Run Fundraisers.
+Color runs are 5K, or other shorter distance runs where participants are doused in colorful powdered paint.
+Splashes of vivacious hues of color powders being thrown throughout a Fun Run are just one of the magical ingredients that make a color run fundraiser successful and fun.
+Add an after-party at the frat house to bring the community together and offer event sponsors an opportunity to showcase their products and samples.